RimworldTogether/Guide/src/README.md

 # RimWorld Together Guide

 ## Introduction

-RimWorld Together is a simple mod that keeps all players' game in sync.
+Rimworld Together is a simple mod that keeps all players' game in sync.

 ## Getting Started
 To run the server, there are a couple options.
 Check out the [Getting Started](https://rimworldtogether.github.io/Guide/selfhosting/getting-started.html) page to learn more.

 ## Features

-Learn about all our features at the [Features](https://rimworldtogether.github.io/Guide/features/index.html) page.
+Learn about all our features at [here](https://rimworldtogether.github.io/Guide/features/visiting.html).